Optimized Management Practices to Control Swine Parasites in Organic Pig Farms

 Key areas in which farmers reported changes in knowledge, attitude, skills and/or awareness:

-Farmers were more aware of the prevalence of swine parasites on their own farm, as well as on farms following similar practices in their region.
-Farmers were educated on parasite species, life cycles, risk factors, and current scientific knowledge.
+Participating farmers were more aware of the prevalence of swine parasites on their own farm, as well as on farms following similar practices in their region.
+Participating farmers, as well as farmers consulted during tours and at the Marbleseed Organic Farming Conference, were educated on parasite species, life cycles, risk factors, and current scientific knowledge.
+Farmers were also informed of potential relationships between management practices and parasite infections, as well as the need for further research to explore organic and non-chemical parasite control methods.

 Project Outcomes